kir-r/spring-petclinic/readme.md

 ./mvnw spring-boot:run
 ```

+##Swagger
+You should start Petclinic app before using Swagger.

+Swagger is available here: http://localhost:8080/swagger-ui.html

+Then choose basic-constructions-controller and required method, follow instructions

 ## In case you find a bug/suggested improvement for Spring Petclinic
 Our issue tracker is available here: https://github.com/spring-projects/spring-petclinic/issues